nbro/andz/ands/algorithms/sorting/README.md

 # Sorting Algorithms

-Under this folder you can find some of the most famous sorting algorithms, such as quick sort, merge sort or insertion sort.
+Under this folder you can find some of the most famous sorting algorithms, such as

+- quick sort
+- merge sort
+- insertion sort, etc.

 All algorithms in this folder are in-place except from merge sort.

-All algorithms output an increasing sorted list.
-If you want a decreasing sorted list, you can use the function `reverse` that you find in `util.py`, or you can simply use the `reverse` method of your `list` object, which might also be faster (for some reason) than the one I provide.

 The time complexities of the algorithms can be found in the doc-strings of the function.
 Unless otherwise specified, time complexities are for the worst case.